skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 Also for further assistance, **Please contact the support team immediately.**

-You can use the following Link to contact support: [store.skycoin.net/pages/support](store.skycoin.net/pages/support)
+You can use the following Link to contact support: [Support Page](store.skycoin.net/pages/support)

 Alternatively, you can detail your concerns and send an email to **support@skycoin.zendesk.com**